 2. Add the introduction

-The information you include depends on a format you choose.
+The information you include depends on the format you choose.
 But your contact information is obligatory.
 Follow this order: name, telephone, email, LinkedIn profile.
-You can provide employer with your photo, but it’s optional, if you want to keep hiring process objective.
+You can provide an employer with your photo, but it’s optional if you want to keep the hiring process objective.

-Depending on format, you choose the resume introduction.
+Depending on the format, you choose the resume introduction.

 - qualification summary — bullet-point list of the biggest professional achievements (perfect for applicants with extensive experience and set of skills).